mlttac/GroundwaterFlowGNN/README.md

 ## Authors
 ML Taccari, H Wang, J Nuttall, X Chen, PK Jimack

-This repository contains the code and resources for the research paper "Spatial-Temporal Graph Neural Networks for Groundwater Data," currently under review.
+This repository contains the code and resources for the research paper "Spatial-Temporal Graph Neural Networks for Groundwater Data", published in Scientific Reports - Nature.

 ## Abstract
 This paper introduces a novel application of spatial-temporal graph neural networks (ST-GNNs) to predict groundwater levels.
 Groundwater level prediction is inherently complex, influenced by various hydrological, meteorological, and anthropogenic factors.
 Traditional prediction models often struggle with the nonlinearity and non-stationary characteristics of groundwater data.
 Our study leverages the capabilities of ST-GNNs to address these challenges in the Overbetuwe area, Netherlands.